Securibox/cloudagents-net/README.md

 - Configure, modify or delete an agent account
 - See the list of synchronizations for each account

-To use the webview, activate it in the CloudAgents backoffice and use the provided PEM private key to sign the token.
+To use the webview, activate it in the CloudAgents backoffice and use the provided PFX private key to sign the token.

 The webview accepts the following url arguments:
-- token: json web token signed with the PEM certificate
+- token: json web token signed with the PFX certificate
 - callback: url where the user is sent on logging out <sub><sup>(ex: https://www.myapp.com - if a state has been provided: https://www.myapp.com?state={state})</sup></sub>
 - lang <sup>optional</sup>: culture to display the page - By default, in fr-FR